with love, from the 44th parallel

 While two more advance singles from Bridges were released in early 2019, the full album suffered a series of mixing and mastering delays.
 However, Between The Ditches' regular concert schedule kept Haggith active through the summer season.
 Eager to introduce the material from Bridges to longtime listeners and fans in Sault Ste Marie, Haggith travelled to perform an unplugged concert alongside fellow solo artist Jacob Quarrell on 10 August 2019 at OutSpoken Brewing in downtown Sault Ste Marie, ON.
 During this brief stay in the Algoma region, Haggith experienced a series of personal events which drastically shifted his personal and musical focus, and he returned to Thompson to spearhead sessions for a brand-new solo album, If Ever Comes The Day.
 Writing for this record was largely conducted at the whim of a newly found toxic relationship, the story of which was eventually told in painstaking detail with the release of the record on 15 May 2020.
 While Between The Ditches, evolving with a series of lineup changes through the end of 2019, had begun performing Haggith's new material during their live appearances, the onset of the COVID-19 pandemic in March 2020 led the band to what eventually became a permanently inactive status.
 To compensate for his inability to perform live in the face of countless lockdowns and gathering restrictions, Haggith launched a livestreaming series on Facebook branded Lockdown Live, which ran once weekly for nearly four months, coinciding with the height of the COVID-19 outbreak in Canada.
 Each show carried with it a specific theme, including profiling past affiliated bands, solo endeavors, and even a life story told through the lens of cover songs.
 While the series was relatively popular with new and longtime listeners alike, the series ended after its 13th episode due to a loosening of lockdown restrictions.

 With the release of If Ever Comes The Day, Haggith's 50th solo studio effort and his first in almost five years, his popularity as an artist continued to rise.
 Featured in outlets across North America, including various print publications and broadcast media, the record became Haggith's best-selling solo endeavor thus far.
 The release and reception of If Ever Comes The Day also provided Sobey and Haggith ample time behind the scenes to polish the Bridges record in a way that none of its predecessors had.
 While the 2021 calendar year was relatively quiet publicly, work behind the scenes included mixing and mastering of Bridges, the streamlining and optimization of Haggith's social media outlets, and the design of a brand-new website dedicated to his endeavors as a musical artist.
 On 12 August 2021, commemorating the five-year anniversary of the Give In To The Din album release, The Din announced the planned release of a Deluxe Edition of Give In To The Din, as well as the planned release of the concert's live tape, titled Technically Live.
 The Deluxe Edition of the band's debut studio effort was officially released on 23 October 2021 by MorningStar Studios, and Technically Live followed suit on 26 December 2021.
-On 06 November 2021, on Haggith's 30th birthday, Bridges was surprise-released worldwide by MorningStar Studios, being made available for online streaming, digital download, purchase on CD, and LP.
+On 06 November 2021, Haggith's 30th birthday, Bridges was surprise-released worldwide by MorningStar Studios, being made available for online streaming, digital download, purchase on CD, and LP.
 His 51st career release and first to be pressed to vinyl, the release of Bridges was accompanied by the surprise launch of www.mikehaggith.com, Haggith's long-awaited official artist website.

 The launch of Bridges received ample coverage from print and broadcast media, enjoying immensely positive reviews.
 Every cut from the album received airplay on The Borderline, now simulcasting on 107.5 FM in downtown Sault Ste Marie, leading Bridges to become Haggith's most-streamed album to date.
 Contributing to the popularity of the album on a local scale was Haggith himself, serving as a television host for a myriad of community events, including holiday parades and concert broadcasts.
 As reviews rolled in and listeners continued to enjoy the new release, Haggith set his sights ahead to the Summer of 2022, booking a concert schedule unlike any other in his career.
 On 19 April 2022, Haggith played to a near-capacity crowd at Mane St Cafe in Sault Ste Marie, the event serving as the springboard for his new standard practice of livestreaming all concerts on YouTube.
 Initially serving to help long-distance fans and followers experience Haggith live, the streams also serve as an archive and can be accessed on his YouTube channel.
 Seizing on his largest opportunity of the season, Haggith took to the main stage at Rotaryfest in Sault Ste Marie on the evening of 15 July 2022 to perform an original-heavy set with a full backing band, having just released a new single titled Twist Of Fate 90 minutes prior.
 With this new single, listeners were introduced to the new sound of All The Best In All You Do, Haggith's newly-announced forthcoming 52nd album.
 Sessions for the album had been quietly underway behind the scenes during 2021 and 2022, and a tentative release date of early 2023 was revealed.
-Riding the success of the Rotaryfest performance, which saw him perform to an estimated career-high 2000 spectators, Haggith returned to the road on 06 August 2022 for a thirty-minute solo appearance at the Blueberry Jam Music Festival before finishing his concert schedule in Thompson later in the year.
-To the surprise of many, Haggith performed his final set in Thompson on 12 November 2022, before relocating in search of greener pastures, greater opportunity, and professional advancement.
+Riding the success of the Rotaryfest performance, which saw him perform to an estimated career-high 2000 spectators, Haggith returned to the road on 06 August 2022 for a thirty-minute solo appearance at the Blueberry Jam Music Festival in Flin Flon, MB, before finishing his concert schedule in Thompson later in the year.
+To the surprise of many, Haggith performed his final set in Thompson on 12 November 2022, before relocating in search of greater opportunity and career advancement.